 Oslo has a rich blend of cultural heritage and incredible attractions which is a huge attractor for tourists from all over the world.
-If you wish to experience an electrifying trip to the city, then 17th of May, the Constitution Day of Norway is a perfect time to visit Oslo.
-There are massive celebrations and this is an ideal time to experience the culture, the food, and the local ambience.
+If you wish to experience an electrifying trip to the city, then the 17th of May, the Constitution Day of Norway is a perfect time to visit Oslo.
+There are massive celebrations and this is an ideal time to experience the culture, the food, and the local ambiance.

-You can soak up the festive atmosphere, and start by stopping at some of the restaurants in Oslo, which are all set to serve you a festive breakfast spread.
+Soak up the festive atmosphere, and start by stopping at some of the restaurants in Oslo, which are all set to serve you a festive breakfast spread.
 Enjoy some freshly baked bread, smoked salmon, scrambled eggs, and champagne.
 The celebration has a hint of a street-party, and you may indulge in ice creams, waffles, and hot dogs.
-There are quite a few restaurants and bars in Oslo which will serve scrumptious food and drinks and augment the festivities.
+There are quite a few restaurants and bars in Oslo which serve scrumptious food and drinks and augment the festivities.
 Try some authentic Norwegian cakes like Ari Behn Kake as a part of the celebrations.
-You may not find a lot of alcohol, so you may need to pre-plan on the facet of drinks.
+You may not find a lot of alcohol, so may need to pre-plan on the facet of drinks.

 Enjoy the locals displaying their 'bunad' ( traditional outfits).
 Norway's traditional costumes, and admire the vibrant colours and styles of their attire.

 This is a special time of the year to be in Oslo, so pre-plan your trip, advance bookings in select hotels will assure a comfortable stay.
 If you are driving around the city, then expect some traffic snarls.